Spinach and Mushroom Lo Mein

 - If you eat meat, I love serving this with some Asian inspired chicken or salmon.
-You can also add shredded chicken breast or ground turkey if you are looking to keep the calories or points low.
+You can also add shredded chicken breast or ground turkey if you are looking to keep the calories low.

 - If you don't eat meat or want to keep this as a plant based meal, this Salt and Pepper Tofu is a really yummy option.

 - Try a simple side salad with a light dressing or one that contains Asian flavors.

 - You could also serve a soup like Egg Drop or Miso.